LaurentRDC/dualtree/README.md

 Baseline determination of signals using the dual-tree complex wavelet transform.
 Modified algorithm from [2].

-### denoise
-Denoising of signals using the dual-tree complex wavelet transform.
+### denoiseDenoising of signals using the dual-tree complex wavelet transform.

 ### dualtree_wavelet
 Pair of real and imaginary wavelet that forms a complex wavelet appropriate for the dual-tree